dombrant/100-days-of-code/r1-log.md

 ### R1D62 (March 6th, 2018)
 Today I got the main sections for my portfolio page laid out.
 One of them has a gradient background, and I'm planning on implementing that for another.

+### R1D63 (March 18th, 2018)
+After taking the last week and a half off because I was on vacation, I was happy to get back into coding today.
+I got the 'learn more' button on my portfolio website working.